5.8. OpenCV Filters#

 This filter applies the method cv::blur to every plane in the source data object.
 The function smoothes the images by a simple mean-filter.
 Theresult is contained in the destination object.
 It can handle data objects of type uint8, uint16, int16, ito::tInt32, float32 and float64 only.

-The cv::blur interally calls the cv::boxfilter()-method.
+The cv::blur internally calls the cv::boxfilter()-method.

 The itom-wrapping does not work inplace currently.
 A new dataObject is allocated.

-borderType: This string defines how the filter should hande pixels at the border of the matrix.Allowed is CONSTANT [default], REPLICATE, REFLECT, WRAP, REFLECT_101.
+borderType: This string defines how the filter should handle pixels at the border of the matrix.Allowed is CONSTANT [default], REPLICATE, REFLECT, WRAP, REFLECT_101.
 In case of a constant border, only pixels inside of the element mask are considered (morphologyDefaultBorderValue) Warning: NaN-handling for floats not verified.

 • sourceImage (itom.dataObject) – All types except complex64 and complex128 are accepted